alexandertrefz/essence/packages/website/diagnostics.md

 A Variable or Constant that was never declared.
 The Diagnostic suggests the closest name in Scope when there is a plausible one.

+A bare member name in a Record Literal — `{ port }`, which is `{ port = port }` — is reported here as well, with a note saying the name is read as the member's value.
+There is no way to write a member and leave its value out.

 **Quick Fix — "Change to 'X'":** replaces the name with the suggestion, when there is one.